prasannavl/open-governance/README.md

 ## Why is this even needed?

 In order to address that, let's first look at what happens today.
-Let's say, you as a citizen is unhappy with some specific public service, or there's a law in question that's encroaches on a cultural value of a community.
+Let's say, you as a citizen are unhappy with some specific public service, or there's a law in question that encroaches on a cultural value of a specific community.

-For the sake of the arguments, let's two hypothetical examples for each of the above.
+For the sake of the argument, let's take two hypothetical examples for each of the above, drawn from a possible reality.

 - **The highway that you commute on every day is filled with pot holes, and the Government hasn't done much about it**: